Roles of heating and helicity in ultrafast all-optical magnetization switching in TbFeCo

 The thermal and nonthermal effects on the magnetization can be separated by analysing respectively the sum and difference of the experimental data under different laser helicities.
-The data in Fig.~\ref{fig2}(a-c) have been analysed accordingly and are presented in Fig.~\ref{fig3}(a-b).
+Therefore, the data sets in Fig.~\ref{fig2}(a-c) have been analysed accordingly and are presented in Fig.~\ref{fig3}(a-b).
 The difference data in Fig.~\ref{fig3}(a) shows the time evolution of the nonthermal effect.
-For the two cases with lower laser fluence, the time evolution of the nonthermal effect overlaps and goes back to its original state immediately after the SIFO/SOKE peak, giving no indication of any opto-magnetic effect.
+For the two cases with lower laser fluence, the time evolution of the two difference data overlaps and goes back to its original state immediately after the SIFE/SOKE peak, giving no indication of any nonthermal effect.
 As the pump fluence is increased to $\SI[per-mode=symbol]{9}{\milli\joule\per\square\centi\metre}$, the difference signal does not return to the original state immediately.
-Instead it keeps increasing to its maximum magnitude at $t_{4}=\SI{460}{\femto\second}$ time delay showing that the magnetization has switched in partial regions of the irradiated area to a different magnetization state.
-This demonstrates unambiguously an opto-magnetic switching in TbFeCo triggered at $t_{3}=\SI{240}{\femto\second}$ and magnetization re-orientation at $t_{4}=\SI{460}{\femto\second}$ after circularly polarized laser excitation.
+Instead it keeps increasing to its maximum magnitude at around $t_{4}=\SI{460}{\femto\second}$ time delay showing that the magnetization has partially switched in some regions of the irradiated area to a different magnetization state.
+This demonstrates unambiguously a helicity-dependent switching in TbFeCo triggered at close to $t_{3}=\SI{240}{\femto\second}$ and magnetization re-orientation at approximately $t_{4}=\SI{460}{\femto\second}$ after circularly polarized laser excitation.